barKoderSDK/capacitor-plugin/README.md

 setRoiLineWidth(options: { value: number; }) => Promise<any>
 ```

+Sets the width of the lines outlining the Region of Interest (ROI) for barcode scanning on the camera feed

 | Param         | Type                            |
 | ------------- | ------------------------------- |
 | **`options`** | <code>{ value: number; }</code> |